elijah-03/Interp-ML-IDS/docs/Deep Learning for Improving Attack Detection System Using CSE-CICIDS2018 Summary.md

 ## Summary

 This 2022 research paper addresses **the exact same class imbalance problem** we're facing with CICIDS2018 dataset.
-Their solutions and results are highly relevant.

 ## Their Approach to Class Imbalance